itsdeemab/alx-system_engineering-devops/0x01-shell_permissions/README.md

 7-everybody:a script that that adds execution permission to the owner, the group owner and the other users, to the file hello.

 8-James_Bond: a script that gives full permissions to other and none to user and group

+9-John_Doe: this is a script that sets the hello file to give full permission to the user, read and execute for group and write and execute for other.